 Deploying SentinelOne through Guardz is slightly different from deploying it directly from the SentinelOne Console.
 Guardz simplifies the process by providing:

-Pre-configured installation packages for different OS types.
+Pre-configured installation packages for different OS types

-Deployment scripts for mass rollout via MDM/RMM tools.
+Deployment scripts for mass rollout via MDM/RMM tools

-Guidance on installation & troubleshooting per OS.
+Guidance on installation & troubleshooting per OS

-Step 1: Choosing the Right Installation Method
+Step 1: Select the Most Appropriate Installation Method

 SentinelOne offers two primary installation methods: